IndrajeetPatil/groupedstats/README.md

-`groupedstats` package provides a collection of functions to run statistical operations on multiple variables across multiple grouping variables in a dataframe. **This package is still in development.
+`groupedstats` package provides a collection of functions to run statistical operations on multiple variables across multiple grouping variables in a dataframe.
+This is a common situation in the following example cases-

+1. If you have combined multiple studies in a single dataframe and want to run a common operation (e.g., linear regression) on **each study**.
+In this case, column corresponding to `study` will be the grouping variable.
+2. If you have multiple groups in your dataframe (e.g., clinical disorder groups and controls group) and you want to carry out a common operation for **each group** (e.g., planned t-test to check for differences in reaction time in condition 1 versus condition 2).
+    In this case, `group` will be the grouping variable.
+3. If you have multiple conditions in a given study (e.g., six types of videos participants saw) and want to run a common operation between different measures of interest for **each condition** (e.g., correlation between subjective rating of emotional intensity and reaction time).

+**This package is still in development.
 Use at your own risk\!**

 ## Installation